vistadataproject/documents/Submissions/README.md

 ## Formal submissions to the Government
 Formal submissions by or to the government for contracting, administration and program management.
 Formats are Portable Document Format (PDF), Hypertext Markup Language (HTML), and Markdown (MD).
+Date format:  YYYY-MM-DD.

 ### Contract Documents
 Document Name | Description | Date Signed | Format / Link